-- has knowledge of dangerous, or potentially dangerous activities or undertakings within the facility; and - provides a system by which mutually incompatible operations can be identified and conflicts resolved.
+- Knowledge of dangerous, or potentially dangerous activities or undertakings within the facility; and - Provision of a system by which mutually incompatible operations can be identified and conflicts resolved.

-The Hot Work Supervisor is appointed by the Master and must be responsible for ensuring that:
+The Hot Work Supervisor shall be responsible for ensuring that:

-- The risks and hazards in the area and immediate area have been identified; - A means of managing the risks and hazards is in place; - Equipment used is suitable for the task, in good working order and complies with section 4 of AS 1674.1-1997 Safety in Welding and Allied Processes; - The equipment is located so that in the event of malfunction a fire or explosion hazard is not created; - There is no inherent hazard due to the nature of the item on which the Hot Work is to be performed; and - That a Hot Work permit has been completed truthfully and in full, submitted and approval gained prior to commencement of Hot Work.
+- The risks and hazards in the area and immediate area have been identified; - A means of managing the risks and hazards is in place; - Equipment used is suitable for the task, in good working order and complies with section 4 of AS 1674.1-1997 Safety in Welding and Allied Processes; - The equipment is located so that in the event of malfunction a fire or explosion hazard is not created; - There is no inherent hazard due to the nature of the item on which the hot work is to be performed; and - That a hot work permit has been completed truthfully and in full, submitted and approval gained prior to commencement of hot work.

-MANDATORY MINIMUM CONTROL MEASURES AND PRECAUTIONS
+7. MANDATORY MINIMUM CONTROL MEASURES AND PRECAUTIONS

-The Hot Work Supervisor must ensure all mandatory control measures are in place prior to submitting the Hot Work Permit.
+The Hot Work Supervisor shall ensure all mandatory control measures are in place prior to submitting the Hot Work Permit.
 AS 1674.1 gives guidance on the required safety control measures and precautions.
-The minimum requirements are listed below:
+The minimum requirements are listed below;

-- A Fire Watch is appointed; - Sufficient firefighting equipment, appropriate to the risk, type, likelihood and consequence of fire; - Minimum separation distances specified below (Section 8) are complied with; - Where work is to take place in a Confined Space, the vessel's Confined Space Entry Permit as below must be submitted with the Hot Work Permit; - Safe access to and from the work area is ensured; - Regular checks of the atmosphere surrounding the area of work up to the safety distance boundary; and - All adjacent and surrounding compartments must be checked to ensure that their contents are protected from any heat transfer (radiated heat) through a bulkhead, deck head, deck or tank top.
+- A Fire Watch; - Sufficient firefighting equipment, appropriate to the risk, type, likelihood and consequence of fire: - Minimum separation distances specified below (Section 8) are complied with; - Where work is to take place in a confined space, the vessel's Confined Space Entry Permit as below is to be submitted with the Hot Work Permit; - Safe access to and from the work area; - Regular checks of the atmosphere surrounding the area of work up to the safety distance boundary; and - All adjacent and surrounding compartments must be checked to ensure that their contents are protected from any heat transfer (radiated heat) through a bulkhead, deck head or deck.

-MINIMUM SEPARATION DISTANCES
+8. MINIMUM SEPARATION DISTANCES

-Hot Work cannot take place if the following materials are stored or the following cargo operations are taking place:
+Hot work cannot take place if the following materials are stored or the following cargo operations are taking place: